ITRS-Group/cordial/docs/tools/geneos/geneos_command.md

 ### Synopsis

-Show the command line for the matching instances along with any environment variables explicitly set for execution.
+Show for each of the matching instance the command line that would be used to run it as well as any environment variables.

 ```